 Once the fermentation is complete the exhausted yeast cells settle at the bottom of the tanks – these are known as the ‘lees’.
 This natural deposit still contains many beneficial nutrients, and by storing our wine in tank for a prolonged period, it is allowed to ‘feed’ and gain additional character and complexity.
 This lees ageing technique is applied to every tank of wine in our cellar and extends for a period of approximately six to eight months.

-Since 2018 our policy toward cold stabilisation and filtration has been under review.
-Every time our wine is moved or passed through a process, it can, effectively lose a little of its character and/or freshness.
-Obviously, these are traits that we much prefer to retain, making our wines are natural as possible.
-There is however, a slight trade-off should we decide not to stabilise or use only the minimum filtration for our wines.
-There is a slight risk that tartrate crystals could form in the bottle whilst it is being chilled for serving.
-This is, however, purely an issue of aesthetics as, whilst tiny crystals might not be too attractive to the eye, they are both completely natural and harmless.
-In these circumstances we have to make a judgement call – do we sacrifice flavour and character simply in the interests of appearance?
+Since 2018 our approach toward cold stabilisation and filtration has been under review.
+Every time a wine is moved or processed in any way, it can, effectively, lose a little of its character and/or freshness.
+Obviously, these fresh, zesty characteristics are the traits that we really want to retain, keeping our wines both as typical and natural as possible.
+However, the only slight downside of not applying cold-stabilisation to a wine is that it can, in certain circumstances, precipitate small tartrate crystals in the bottle (often when the bottle is refrigerated before serving).
+We should emphasise that, whilst appearing slightly unsightly, these tartrate crystals are actually both completely natural and totally harmless.
+For us this is obviously a judgement call – do we want to sacrifice flavour and character simply in the interest of aesthetics?